 Want to give it a try?
 Check out this video that will walk you through the process.

-By the way, it took about seven years, but I did manage to go through that entire case of 1,000 bread bags; I’m now working on the second case.
-I like these large 19-inch bags because they are so versatile.
-However, the 15-inch version bread bags are equally useful, and even less expensive at about half the price!
+It took nearly eight years, but I did manage to go through that entire case of 1,000 bread bags.
+I’m now working on the second case.
+I like these large 18-inch bags because they are so versatile.
+However, the 15-inch version bread bags are equally useful, and (today) much less expensive at about one-third the price.